HumanSignal/label-studio/docs/source/templates/question_answering.md

 ```xml
 <Text name="text" value="$text" granularity="word"/>
 ```
-Use the `granularity` argument to ensure that highlighted text spans include complete words.
+Use the `granularity` parameter to ensure that highlighted text spans include complete words.

 You can add a [header](/tags/header.html) to provide instructions to the annotator:
 ```xml